AckerlyXu/heima/articles/app-service-web/app-service-web-app-cloning-portal.md

 4. After clicking **create** the platform will start working on creating a clone of the source web app.

 ## Current Restrictions
-This feature is currently in preview, we are working to add new capabilities over time, the following list are the known restrictions on the current support of app cloning in Azure Portal Preview:
+This feature is currently in preview, we are working to add new capabilities over time, the following list are the known restrictions on the current support of app cloning in Azure Portal:

 * Azure Traffic Manager settings are not cloned
 * Auto scale settings are not cloned